Clon1998/mobileraker_companion/docs/Custom_Notifications.md

 > [!WARNING]
 > Remember to include this macro in your printer's Klipper configuration file (e.g., printer.cfg).
 Do **NOT** include it in the mobileraker.conf file.

-## Placeholders:
+## Placeholders

 > [!WARNING]
-> Custom notifications are designed to prevent redundant notifications.
-If you issue an additional `M117`/`MR_NOTIFY` with identical content to a previous notification, Mobileraker ensures that a new notification won't be triggered.
-This feature helps prevent unnecessary clutter in the user's notifications by only sending new and distinct information.
+> Custom notifications have been crafted with a mechanism to mitigate redundant notifications.
+Specifically, if an additional `M117`/`MR_NOTIFY` command is issued with content identical to a prior notification, Mobileraker guarantees that a new notification will not be triggered.
+This functionality is implemented to avoid unnecessary clutter in the user's notifications, ensuring that only novel and distinct information is conveyed.

 When crafting your custom notification's title or body/message, you have the flexibility to incorporate placeholders that will be dynamically replaced by the companion.
 These placeholders allow you to convey specific information relevant to the notification context.
 Below is a list of available placeholders and their corresponding replacements: